Basic functions

 The Fast Fourier Transform

-The function rfft(v)
+The function rfft(a)

 computes the real number Fast Fourier